spences10/twitter-bot-playground/README.md

 Done in 9.89s.
 ```

-Ok, so thats the picture of the day done, but it has run one and completed we need to put it on an interval with `setInterval` which we need to pass two options to, the function it's going to call and the timeout value.
+Ok, so thats the picture of the day done, but it has run once and completed we need to put it on an interval with `setInterval` which we need to pass two options to, the function it's going to call and the timeout value.

 The picture updates every 24 hours so that will be how many milliseconds in 24 hours [8.64e+7] I don't even 🤷‍